 This topic will revolve around importing the CSV into Google Sheets, and manipulating the data shown.

 Import repairs-export.csv into Google Sheets

-- Click on the File icon in the upper right corner:
+Click on the File icon near the upper right corner, below the Template Gallery:

 Automatically create charts of your device repair data